SIBCoin Price Tops $0.0341 on Major Exchanges (SIB)

-SIBCoin (CURRENCY:SIB) traded 0.5% lower against the dollar during the one day period ending at 16:00 PM ET on August 30th.
-During the last week, SIBCoin has traded down 1.3% against the dollar.
-SIBCoin has a total market capitalization of $661,734.77 and approximately $1,275.00 worth of SIBCoin was traded on exchanges in the last day.
-One SIBCoin coin can currently be purchased for approximately $0.0341 or 0.00000070 BTC on popular cryptocurrency exchanges.
+SIBCoin (CURRENCY:SIB) traded down 0.5% against the US dollar during the 1 day period ending at 13:00 PM Eastern on August 31st.
+SIBCoin has a total market cap of $661,734.77 and $1,275.00 worth of SIBCoin was traded on exchanges in the last day.
+One SIBCoin coin can now be bought for about $0.0341 or 0.00000070 BTC on popular exchanges.
+During the last week, SIBCoin has traded down 1.3% against the US dollar.

 - Bitcoin (BTC) traded 0.5% lower against the dollar and now trades at $48,782.46 or 1.00000000 BTC.